Miranics/Negpod-14_Python_Project/README.md

 Restaurant Menu Project

-his Python project simulates a simple restaurant menu using functions and loops.
+This Python project simulates a simple restaurant menu using functions and loops.

 Functionality